n0n3br/svelte-persist-store/README.md

 # Svelte Persist Store

-This module makes possible to create writable and readable svelte stores that can be persisted in localStorage or sessionStorage, with or without comprression.
-The created store will be autoatically hydrated from the web storage stored value, if there's any. [lz-string](https://github.com/pieroxy/lz-string) is used for compression.
+This module makes possible to create writable and readable svelte stores that can be persisted in localStorage or sessionStorage, with or without compression.
+The created store will be automatically hydrated from the web storage stored value, if there's any. [lz-string](https://github.com/pieroxy/lz-string) is used for compression.

 ## Install